NSFWUTILS/RedditScrape/README.md

 - Edit the file `config` with your values
 - Install the required python modules: `python -m pip install -r requirements.txt`

+### Performance Considerations
+I've got this setup to run on a fairly beefy VM (24 cores and 20 gigs of ram).
+Consider modifying the two values in `config`:
+- `MAX_WORKERS`
+- `POOL_SIZE`
+These values should be more in line with how many CPU cores you have (as a very rough estimate).
+You can try tweaking these, but putting them too high can kill your system or introduce lots of errors.
+There is a trade off here, so higher numbers isn't always better.

 That should do it.
-Make sure you are in the same folder as the script and try running `python crawler.py`
+Make sure you are in the same folder as the script and try running `python async-crawler.py`

 If things work, the script will create a sub-folder for each sub-reddit inside of whatever folder you specified as `MEDIA_FOLDER` in your `config` file.

 If any of the entries in your list of subs don't exist (You spelled them wrong etc) it will let you know at the end: `List of bad subs: ['SomeSubThatDoesn'tExist']`

+Results can be seen in `output_log.txt` once it finishes.

 # To Do
 A few things I'd like to do if time permits....